microsoft/azure_arc/azure_arc_data_jumpstart/docs/aks_mssql_mi_arm_template.md

     ![](../img/aks_mssql_mi_arm_template/09.png)

-* Another tool automatically deployed is Azure Data Studio (Insiders Build) along with the *Azure Arc* and the *PostgreSQL* extensions.
+* Another tool automatically deployed is Azure Data Studio (Insiders Build) along with the *Azure Data CLI*, the *Azure Arc* and the *PostgreSQL* extensions.
 At the end of the logon script run, Azure Data Studio will automatically be open and connected to the Azure SQL MI with the sample DB.

     ![](../img/aks_mssql_mi_arm_template/10.png)